Ashvi162/Ashvi162/README.md

-• 👋 Hi, I’m @Ashvi162
+👋 Hi, I’m @Ashvi162

-• 🌱 I’m currently exploring data science, deep learning, and real-world AI applications.
-• 🧠 Passionate about solving problems through code, especially in machine learning and computer vision.
-• 🔧 Working on personal and open-source projects to sharpen my skills in model deployment and MLOps.
-• 🤝 Looking to collaborate on AI/ML projects, research applications, and tech-for-good initiatives.
+I am a Systems Administrator at TrustArray with a growing focus on Artificial Intelligence, Machine Learning, and emerging technologies.
+Passionate about leveraging technology to solve real-world problems, I am actively expanding my expertise in Data Science, Deep Learning, and AI-driven applications.

+🔹 Exploring Machine Learning, Deep Learning, and Computer Vision 🔹 Building hands-on projects in AI, Model Deployment, and MLOps 🔹 Interested in AI trends, automation, and scalable tech solutions 🔹 Open to collaborating on AI/ML projects, research initiatives, and open-source contributions

-• 📫 How to reach me: ashvi3575@gmail.com or https://www.linkedin.com/in/ashvi-chaudhary-b86075170/
+📫 Connect with me:
-• 😄 Pronouns: she/her
-• ✨ Fun fact: I love breaking down technical concepts with analogies — especially if they involve food! 😄
+Email: sidhu.ashvi1603@gmail.com

+✨ I enjoy simplifying complex technical concepts into practical and relatable ideas.